FowlerLab/PIPEseq/README.md

 #### Pre-Configuration:
 - conda (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
-- bcl2fastq/2.20 (in cluster modules, technically bcl2fastq2)
+- bcl2fastq/2.20 (in cluster modules)
 - pear/0.9.11 (in cluster modules)
 - fastqc/0.12.1 (in cluster modules)

 #### Python Dependencies (will be installed during Setup)
-- Python 3.10
+- Python 3.11
-- CutAdapt 4.9
+- CutAdapt 5

+via pip:
-- Snakemake 7.32.4
+- - Snakemake 8+
-- CountESS (via pip)
+- - CountESS 0.0.83
+  -

 #### Setup
-- Clone PIPEseq into your directory
+- Clone PIPEseq to your machine
-- In your terminal, navigate to the PIPEseq directory, `cd <directory_with_sequence_data>/PIPEseq`
-- Create a Conda environment with yaml file `conda env create -f conda_env.yaml -n <env_name>`
+- Create a Conda environment with yaml file `conda env create -f PIPEseq/conda_env.yaml`, its default name is pipeseq_env
-- Activate the Conda environment `conda activate <env_name>`
+- Activate the Conda environment `conda activate pipeseq_env`
-- Copy your Samplesheet for bcl2fastq and barcode-variant map for VAMP-seq into the user_input folder
+- Copy your Samplesheet for bcl2fastq and barcode-variant map for into the user_input folder
 - Create an ini file from CountESS GUI if necessary
 - Fill out at least base_sample_sheet, countess_sample_ini, and samplesheet_params in user_variables.yaml file, see User Variables section below
 - Run pipeline with `bash run.sh`
-- Pipeline will produce a run directory with the name run-`Sample Filter`-`Timestamp in YYYYMMDDHHMM`-`Parent Folder Name` (ex. run-TSC2_L1-202409041630-240827_VH00123_477_AACL7HVHV)
+- Pipeline will produce a run directory with either a chosen name or a timestamp  (ex.
+TSC2L1 or 202409041630)
-- Will produce a bcl2fastq_output folder containing unpaired fastqs, a pear_output folder containing paired fastqs, and a countess_inis folder countaining the ini file that was generated from the template, with the correct input and output file names, the samplesheet reformatted for bcl2fastq, and the CountESS output file with the name `Sample Filter`_countess_output.csv (ex.
-TSC2_L1_countess_output.csv), along with an empty text file called demux.txt for Snakemake
+- Will produce a bcl2fastq_output folder containing unpaired fastqs, a pear_output folder containing paired fastqs, and a countess_inis folder countaining the ini file that was generated from the template, with the correct input and output file names, the samplesheet reformatted for bcl2fastq, and three CSV files from CountESS, along with an empty text file called demux.txt for Snakemake

 #### The Pipeline
 - Rules: